elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Freak.

-- {:.pr.i} No such silence.
+- {:.pr.i} Forget silence.
 We are free and have equal rights.
 Don't forget that.

 ---